xicodomingues/francinette/README.md

 #### This test that you put up is incorrect!

-Please contact me on slack (under `fsoares-`) indicating for what exercise which test fails, and a description of what you think is wrong.
+Please contact me on slack (under `fsoares-`), or create a new github issue,  indicating for what exercise which test fails, and a description of what you think is wrong.
 You can also try to fix it and create a pull request for that change!

 ## Acknowledgments